dd9jn/rfc4880bis/rfc4880bis.md

 <!-- FIXME: Does the 0x20 class really makes sense?
 We can use it -->
 <!-- only as a second subpacket because the extended fingerprint does -->
 <!-- not allow to find the key.
 What would the attack model be? -->
-V4 keys use the full 20 octet fingerprint; V4 keys with the Class octet bit 0x20 set use the extended 32 octet v4 fingerprint; V5 keys use the full 32 octet fingerprint.
+V4 keys use the full 20 octet fingerprint; V4 keys with the class octet bit 0x20 set use the extended 32 octet v4 fingerprint; V5 keys use the full 32 octet fingerprint.